Marco Halama

-Marco Halama (born January 2, 1997) is a Slovak professional ice hockey centre who currently plays professionally for Vlci Žilina of the Slovak 1.
+Marco Halama (born January 2, 1996) is a Slovak professional ice hockey centre who plays professionally for Vlci Žilina of the Slovak 1.
 Liga.

+Career

 Halama previously played for HC Slovan Bratislava of the Kontinental Hockey League, playing eight games during the 2016–17 season before joining HKM Zvolen later in the season.
 He then joined HC Bratislava of the Slovak 1.
 Liga in 2017 before returning to Zvolen on September 2, 2018.